python3statement/python3statement.github.io/_sections/40-timeline.md

 <div id="visualization"></div>

-Feel free to [send us a pull requests] that adds your project to this timeline.
+See how to [add  your project to the list of participating project](https://github.com/python3statement/python3statement.github.io#add-your-project) and to [this timeline](https://github.com/python3statement/python3statement.github.io#add-timeline-informations)